exyi/diplomka/diplomka/text/2-oview-5-base-parameters.md

 Normally, **stretch** of **-1.9 Å** would mean that the bases clash with each other, but we can observe **shear** of value **-4.1 Å**.
 This means that the reference frames overlap, but the uracil is on the side of the adenine, avoiding the clash.

-Generally, we should expect negative **strech** in pairs involving the Hoogsteen or Sugar edge.
+Generally, we should expect a negative **stretch** in pairs involving the Hoogsteen or Sugar edge.
 Since these pairs are approximately rotated **90°**, **propeller** and **buckle** have interchanged meaning.

 ![The [1ehz](https://www.rcsb.org/structure/1EHZ) A8:A14 **tWH U-A** pair with the fitted reference basepair.
 First, we split the reference basepair and fit each base separately on the matching residues.
 This gives us two coordinate systems, allowing us to examine their relative positions and orientations (see the continuation in @fig:1ehz-A8-A14-dssrexample-translation-measure-comparison).](../img/1ehz-A8-A14-dssrexample-reframe-fit.svg){#fig:1ehz-A8-A14-dssrexample-reframe-fit}